 It is much more difficult for puppies to maintain self-control in a group than individually.
-We work with them in groups of 2-4 puppies.
+We work with them both individually and in groups of 2-4 puppies.
 If a puppy can control himself at our home in a group, it will be easier to maintain self-control when in his new home where there is no competition from litter-mates.

 Begin Formal Obedience – Before 7 Weeks

 Starting at 6 1/2 weeks, we begin daily individual formal obedience training.
 The first few days are spent working solely on focus as we teach our puppies to make eye contact.
 Before puppies are 7 weeks, reward is obtained only by sitting and making eye contact.